Electricity Laws and Incentives in California

 Heavy-Duty Low Emission Vehicle Replacement and Repower Grants

-The South Coast Air Quality Management District (SCAQMD) offers grants for the replacement or repower of eligible class 7 and 8 heavy-duty vehicles with low oxide of nitrogen (NOx) vehicles.
-Grants may cover up to 50% of non-government project costs and up to 100% of government project costs; up to $3 million per entity.
+The South Coast Air Quality Management District offers grants for the replacement or repower of eligible class 7 and 8 heavy-duty vehicles with low oxide of nitrogen (NOx) vehicles.
+Grants may cover up to 40% of non-government project costs and up to 100% of government project costs.
 Eligible applicants include Class 7 and 8 freight trucks, drayage trucks, dump trucks, waste haulers, and concrete mixers, freight switcher locomotives.
 Grants are awarded on a first-come, first-served basis.
 The program is funded by California’s portion of the Volkswagen Environmental Mitigation Trust.
 For more information, including program guidance and application, see the California Air Resources Board’s Volkswagen Settlement website.

 Heavy-Duty Truck Emission Reduction Grants - San Joaquin Valley